Explore the categories below to learn more about being emergency prepared at uvu

 1. Where is the flashlight?

 2. Does it work?
-TEST IT!
+(Test it!)

-3. Where are battery replacements?
+3. Where are replacement batteries?

 1. Notify Facilities at 801-863-8130.
 Designate one person from each department to place the call.
-A large number of calls will tie up lines and may affect our ability to restore power to the area in a timely manner.
-If power loss occurs after regular business hours call The UVU Police Department at 801-863-5555.
+If power loss occurs after regular business hours, call the UVU Police Department at 801-863-5555.

 2. Turn equipment or switches off to help prevent possible damage to equipment from power surges when power is restored.

-5. Do NOT assume employees will go home, it takes some time to sort out the cause of the power failure and how long it will take to restore power.
+5. Do NOT assume employees will go home; it takes some time to sort out the cause of the power failure and how long it will take to restore power.
 Power is generally back on within an hour.

 1. Check your area and report any equipment or other damage to the proper supervisor or department head.